Jindabyne, New South Wales: Climate

 Jindabyne has an oceanic climate (Cfb).
 Diurnal range is high across the year owing to its sheltered valley location.
 Rainfall is low, with a slight peak in spring–summer and a notable drop in winter.
-Snowfalls are common in the region, but usually light.
-Owing to its position on the leeward side of the ranges, Jindabyne receives foehn winds which swiftly melt snow after a westerly frontal system has passed through.
+Snowfalls are common in the region through winter and spring, but are generally light owing to its position on the leeward side of the ranges.
+In mid-July in 2004 and 2005, snow fell up to half a metre or 2 ft following freak snowfalls over a large area of New South Wales.

 Education

-Jindabyne Central School (public) and Snowy Mountains Grammar School (private) serve as the town's educational facilities.
+Jindabyne Public School, Jindabyne High School (public) and Snowy Mountains Grammar School (private) serve as the town's educational facilities.

 Television

 Jindabyne receives five free-to-air television networks including all the digital free-to-air channels relayed from Canberra, and broadcast from Jindabyne Hill.

-Networks available include ABC, SBS, Prime7, WIN, and Southern Cross Ten.
+Networks available include ABC, SBS, Seven, WIN, and Network 10.

 Snowy Mountains Television is also broadcast from the same location, and operates in addition to the other broadcasters under an open narrowcasting licence.